 The lower facade has huge bronze doors with intricately carved sculptures.

 The statue of Madonna with Child stands atop the four rows of open galleries in the upper facade.
 The exceptional artwork in the interior is the gilded ceiling, beautiful frescoes on the dome, stunning mosaic work in the apse and the elaborately carved pulpit.

 The Pisa Baptistery is a marvelous blend of Romanesque and Gothic architectural styles.
 The exterior of the marble structure is an exceptional artwork with elegant arches, niches, columns, and statues.

+There are plenty of things to do in Milan.
+But due to short of time we could only visit the Milan Cathedral.
 Milan’s Duomo the fifth largest Christian church in the world is a feast for the eyes with its 135 spires and more than 3000 sculptures.

 The striking feature being the gilded bronze statue of Madonnina atop the cathedral’s tallest spires.
 One can choose to walk up the stairs or take an elevator to the roof for an amazing experience to see the pinnacles and sculptures in a close proximity.